Cyber-Systems Timeline

 Leonardo journal founded

 Art, Science, and Technology journal.
+Founded by Frank Malina, etal.

 1968

-New Tendencies computer art exhibition in the Gallery of Contemporary Art Zagreb (today the Museum of Contemporary Art), August 2 - August 8.
+New Tendencies exhibition of "Computer and Visual Research" August 2 - August 8.
 New Tendencies published a journal, Bit International and held exhibitions and colloquia from 1961-1978

 Systems Esthetics, Artforum, September 1968;